dmd-program/dmd-300-master/design-project-2/project-2-exhibition-files.md

 Please use the exact filename structures listed for each item below.

-### Instructions:

-**Download (Right click → Save As):** [Media template files (5.9MB)](//assets/media-templates.zip)

 Unless you are using a pseudonym, replace **[last-name]** in the file with your last name and **[first-name]** with your first name.

 If you ARE using a pseudonym, please use it in place of **\[last-name\]\[first-name\]**.

-#### Exhibition card image (required)
+### Exhibition card image (required)

-The exhibition card image will be the sole image displayed on the exhibition index page, along with other student's work.
+The exhibition card image will be the main image displayed for your project on the exhibition site homepage, alongside other student's work.
 The project name and student name will be displayed below each card image.

 * 1200px x 600px (landscape orientation)
 * JPEG or PNG file